Yes, You Can Eat Pumpkin Seed Shells — Here's How

 Can You Eat Pumpkin Seed Shells?

 The inside of pumpkin seeds is what most people go for, but you can save yourself some time having to remove the shell by eating the whole seed — shell and all.
-Pumpkin seed shells add crunch and increase the amount of fiber you'll get per serving.
+Eating the pumpkin seed shells means you'll get more of a crunch and more fiber per serving.

 "Yes, you can eat pumpkin seed shells," says registered dietitian nutritionist Amy Gorin, RDN.
 "Some people may not like how crunchy the shells are, but they are edible and safe for most people to eat in moderate quantities."